farichieri/frichieri.dev/posts/deep-work.md

 ## **Schedule Every Minute of Your Day.**

--Divide the hours of your workday into blocks and assign activities to the blocks.
+Divide the hours of your workday into blocks and assign activities to the blocks.

--As you go through your day, use this schedule to guide you.
+As you go through your day, use this schedule to guide you.

 ## **Finish Your Work By Five Thirty**

--I call this commitment fixed-scheduled productivity -By ruthlessly reducing the shallow while preserving the deep, this strategy frees up our time without diminishing the amount of new value we generate.
+I call this commitment fixedscheduled productivity
+-By ruthlessly reducing the shallow while preserving the deep, this strategy frees up our time without diminishing the amount of new value we generate.
 Indeed, I would go so far as to argue that the reduction in shallow frees up more energy for the deep alternative, allowing us to produce more than if we had defaulted to a more typical crowded schedule.
 Second, the limits to our time necessitate more careful thinking about our organizational habits, also leading to more value produced as compared to longer but less organized schedules.

 ## **Become Hard to Reach (by Email)**

 Tip #1: Make People Who Send You E-mail Do More Work.

 Tip #2: Do More Work When You Send or Reply to E-Mails.

 Tip #3: Don't respond.

 ---